-- V \$5000 pa

-- T Maximum of 3 years

-- C Applicants should be honours graduates permanently domiciled in Australia.
+- V \$5000 pa subject to the availability of funds - T Maximum of 3 years - C Applicants should be honours graduates permanently domicited in Australia.
 The Fellowship is a supplementary award to be held in conjunction with another scholarship and is for graduate study or research in a field related to the electricity industry.
-Applications close with the Registrar by 10 April.
-The scholarship is offered subject to funds.
+Applications close with the Scholarship Unit by 10 April.